davidgranstrom/scnvim/README.md

 # scnvim

-SuperCollider integration for Neovim.
+[SuperCollider][supercollider] integration for [Neovim][neovim]

 ## Features

-#### Post Window is displayed in a regular vim buffer
+* Post window is displayed in a regular vim buffer

-Use vim key bindings to navigate/move/copy etc.
+  - Use vim key bindings to navigate/move/copy etc.
+* Interactive argument hints in the command-line area
+* Status line widgets
+  - Display SuperCollider server status in vim status line.
+* Snippet generator
+  - Generates snippets for all creation methods in SCClassLibrary.
+* Can be used with Neovim [GUI frontends](https://github.com/neovim/neovim/wiki/Related-projects#gui)
+* Supports lazy loading
+* Context aware evaluation (like `Cmd-Enter` in ScIDE)
+* Flashy eval flash (configurable)

+## Showcase

+#### Post window displayed in a regular vim buffer

+Toggle the post window buffer by pressing `<Enter>` in normal mode or `<M-Enter>` in insert mode.

 ![post window](./gif/postwindow-min.gif)

 #### Interactive argument hints in the command-line area

+Arguments are automatically displayed after typing the opening brace.

 ![argument hints](./gif/arghints-min.gif)

 #### Status line widgets

-Display SuperCollider server status in vim statusline.
+Displays server status in the status line

 ![server status](./gif/serverstatus-min.gif)

 #### Snippet generator

-Generates snippets for all creation methods in SCClassLibrary.

 The snippet engine used here is [UltiSnips][UltiSnips] together with [deoplete](https://github.com/Shougo/deoplete.nvim) for auto completion.

 ![snippets](./gif/snippets-min.gif)

-### more..

-* Can be used with Neovim [GUI frontends](https://github.com/neovim/neovim/wiki/Related-projects#gui)
-* Supports lazy loading
-* Context aware evaluation (like `Cmd-Enter` in ScIDE)

 ## Installation

 ### Requirements

 * [Neovim][neovim] (tested with >= 0.3.1)
 * [SuperCollider][supercollider]